Meryl's love of animals shows in her sensitive and lovely pet portraits.

 Much of Meryl’s childhood was spent moving around the country.
 One constant in her life has been her love of art.
 In 1974 she earned a Bachelor of Fine Arts degree from Syracuse University, graduating summa cum laude.
 While living and working as a freelance illustrator in New York City, Meryl took courses at Parson’s School of Design and the Art Student’s League.
 For 3 years she studied traditional art systems with Myron Barnstone at the Barnstone Studios in Coplay, Pennsylvania.
 She also studied landscape painting with F. E. Green of Catskill, New York, and portrait painting at the Woodstock School of Art with Lois Woolley.

-Over the past several years Meryl has illustrated a series of nature books for Boyds Mills Press.
+Over the past several years Meryl has illustrated a series of nature books for Boyds Mills Press and Astra Publishing.
 The subject matter has ranged from bats, sharks, whales, penguins, snakes, alligators and crocodiles to cicadas and frogs.
-She is currently doing the final art for a book on dolphins and has contracted to start work on an elephant book soon.

 Oil on canvas is Meryl’s preferred medium, although she is also adept at watercolors.
 Etching is another medium Meryl enjoys; she etches animals and scenes from nature and prints them on her 1850’s English etching press.